-5.9.1 Data Review

-- 5.9.1.1 PT providers shall review all PT study data sets for bimodal or multi-modal distributions and/or situations where results from a given method have disproportionately large failure rates or reporting anomalies. - 5.9.1.2 If a multi-modal distribution is found related to analytical method and acceptance criteria are calculated using robust statistical analysis of participant data, results shall be evaluated on a method-specific basis. - 5.9.1.3 PT providers shall review all PT study data sets for disproportionately high or low failure rates compared to historical norms.
+- 5.9.1 Data Review - 5.9.1.1 The PT Provider shall review all PT study data sets for bimodal or multi-modal distributions and/or situations where results from a given method have disproportionately large failure rates or reporting anomalies. - 5.9.1.2 If a multi-modal distribution is found related to analytical method and acceptance criteria are calculated using robust statistical analysis of participant data, results shall be evaluated on a method-specific basis. - 5.9.1.3 The PT Provider shall review all PT study data sets for disproportionately high or low failure rates compared to historical norms.